-Another key development in emerging markets which seems to have moved from conversation to action is South Korea's Corporate Valueup Program.
+Another key development in Asian markets which seems to have moved from conversation to action is South Korea's Corporate Valueup Program.
 For decades this market has traded at an eponymous 'Korean discount' which was simply accepted by anyone who invested there.
-Now - likely motivated by the success of Japan's corporate governance reforms - the government, regulators and corporates appear to be taking this seriously and putting in place a number of reforms and initiatives aimed at clamping down on poor or misaligned practices which only favour wealthy, large controlling owners in the top layer of spaghetti-structured 'chaebols' (groups of companies), rather than seeing the economics fairly distributed to minorities.
+Now - likely motivated by the success of Japan's corporate governance reforms - the government, regulators and corporates appear to be taking this seriously and putting in place a number of reforms and initiatives aimed at clamping down on poor or misaligned practices which only favour wealthy, large controlling owners in the top layer of spaghetti-structured chaebols (groups of companies), rather than seeing the economics fairly distributed to minorities.
 The history of malpractice has meant these companies trade at 40%+ discounts to NAV.
 More broadly, that wealth is very concentrated in the hands of the few in South Korea and remains tightly held due to punitive inheritance and dividend taxes which give rise to complex structures to circumvent payouts.
 The new laws aim to be more distributive and inclusive of a broader, democratised society as well as conforming to international best practices to attract more foreign capital and ultimately achieve higher multiples for a market which, on aggregate, trades below 1x book.
 All listed companies are asked to publish strategies for increasing returns on equity (RoE) and enterprise value.
 We visited South Korea in March specifically to meet with current and prospective investments and get a sense of the on-the-ground reception to the program and came back very encouraged.

 The key event for China was the National People's Congress meeting towards the beginning of the month, which produced headlines roughly in line with market expectations of 5% GDP growth this year.
 The focus was staunchly on the supply side of the economy and the buildout of the new export industries: greening the supply chain, digitisation and automation.
 This is very much in line with our 'Multipolar World' view and preferred highly selective areas for investment in China, though still begs the question of how the economic rebalancing will occur.
-It is all very well to promote 'disruptive innovation' and double down on self-sufficiency especially when geopolitical tensions are increasing once again - but the adjustment is going to be a long and painful one.
+It is all very well to promote 'disruptive innovation' and double down on self-sufficiency - especially when geopolitical tensions are increasing once again - but the adjustment is going to be a long and painful one.
 There was not enough in the fiscal package to give the stimulus boost the market was looking for, so after the rebound in February the market was muted in March.
-This is enough for our view that China should be less of a headwind from this point, and thus allow the overall emerging market asset class to perform much better.
-At the size it is now, it has a much lower ability to cause as much pain as previously.
+This is enough for our view that China should be less of a headwind from this point, and thus allow the overall Asian asset class to perform much better.
+At the size it is now it has a much lower ability to cause as much pain as previously.
 China will now have to work through this debt/deflation scenario, caused by misallocated capital and resulting in internal overcapacity, the strategy is to try to grow itself out of this (though at a new, lower pace) via exports rather than domestic demand.
-During this period, we only want highly selective exposure to China and are likely to remain very underweight - though we do not believe China is 'uninvestable', particularly as so much of this is now priced in at a new level of risk premium for the country - which is appropriate.
+During this period we only want highly selective exposure to China and are likely to remain very underweight.